What the study measures

 What is not included in the headline number

-- Capital gains
+- Capital gains or losses

-- Taxes and withholding differences by account type
+- Investor-specific taxes and withholding differences

 How to use the pages